Skip to content

 Questions to ask your care team about Pristiq include:

-• What is the best dosage for fewer side effects?
+• What is the best dosage to ensure fewer side effects, especially in the first week?

 • When should I reach out to you if I am experiencing side effects?

-• How often should I come for medical checks ups?
+• How often should I come for medical check ups?

 • What should I do if I have a history of allergic reactions?